Change

 MPA/MPP Alumni Spotlight

-Bora Lee, NYU Alumna, MPA 2018
+Bora Lee, MPA

 What inspired you to pursue your MPA degree?
 I worked primarily in nonprofit organizations in New York City that serve immigrant communities, particularly Asian Americans.
 I started in grassroots community organizing and then moved into organizations that focus on policy and delivering social services.
 I saw graduate school as an investment in my career and my future.